Busted Halo

 Giving up something is also in keeping with the season.
 Lent was inspired by Jesus’ trip into the barren desert.
 He was preparing to give up his life.
 In that spirit, it feels right for us to sacrifice something as if in the desert — to get down to the basics of prayer and fasting and reflect on the coming crucifixion.

 We don’t have to sacrifice in the same old Catholic ways.
 Today we can look beyond cutting out a bad habit and purposefully give up something for the common good.
-Last year, the leader of the Catholic Coalition on Climate Change suggested giving up plastic bags, incandescent bulbs or disposable paper products.
+During a recent Lenten Season, the leader of the Catholic Coalition on Climate Change suggested giving up plastic bags, incandescent bulbs, or disposable paper products.
 “Lent is the perfect time to examine our lifestyles,” he said.
 I tried giving up my car for 40 days.
 It was good for both the environment and for simplifying the pace of life, and it remains one of my most rewarding sacrifices.

 All that said, there still is room for adding things, at least for some Catholics.
 Often forgotten is that the Catholic approach to Lent is threefold: prayer, fasting and almsgiving.
 So extra giving, like through CRS Rice Bowl or another charity, can take place in addition to sacrificing.
 And prayer could take the form of going to Mass more often, even daily.
 If adding Mass, though, consider forgoing some other commitment to keep Mass from being another time obligation in the day.